cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 + Decoupling state from state commitment introduce better engineering opportunities for further optimizations and better storage patterns.
 + Performance improvements.
 + Joining SMT based camp which has wider and proven adoption than IAVL.
-Example projects which decided on SMT: Ethereum2, Diem (Libra), Trillan, Tezos, LazyLedger.
+Example projects which decided on SMT: Ethereum2, Diem (Libra), Trillan, Tezos, Celestia.

 ### Negative